 Astrostatistics and Astroinformatics Portal Software Forum

-is an R-centric forum for issues concerning software for statistical analysis in astronomy.
+is an R-centric collection of information and discussion regarding software for statistical analysis in astronomy.

 Optics and Scattering Approximations

 reflection and transmission at a multilayer planar interface.